babashka/process/README.md

   ```
   or using the `pipeline` function (see below)

+- `*default-escape-fn*`: dynamic var for escaping special characters in
+  arguments.
+On Windows it defaults to `#(str/replace % "\"" "\\\"")`.
+On other
+  operating systems it defaults to `identity`.

+- `*default-shutdown-hook`: dynamic var for setting shutdown hook for created
+  processes.
+Defaults to destroying the created process using `.destroy`.
+On
+  JDK9+ it will also kill all of its descendants.

 - `$`: convenience macro around `process`.
 Takes command as varargs.
 Options can
   be passed via metadata on the form.
 Supports interpolation via `~`.

 - `check`: takes a process, waits until is finished and
   throws if exit code is non-zero.

-- `pb`: returns a `java.lang.ProcessBuilder`.
+- `pb`: returns an object to be used with `pipeline`.

-- `*default-escape-fn*`: dynamic var for escaping special characters in
-  arguments.
-On Windows it defaults to `#(str/replace % "\"" "\\\"")`.
-On other
-  operating systems it defaults to `identity`.

-- `*default-shutdown-hook`: dynamic var for setting shutdown hook for created
-  processes.
-Defaults to destroying the created process and its descendants
-  using `.destroy`.

 - `pipeline`:
   - When passing a process, returns a vector of processes of a pipeline created with `->` or `pipeline`.